TimekillerTK/cdk-deploy-ec2/README.md

 * [pip & python3](https://realpython.com/installing-python/)
 * [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

+For managing this project, you'll also need [poetry](https://github.com/python-poetry/poetry) and probably also [pyenv](https://github.com/pyenv/pyenv) to manage your environments.

 > Don't forget to set up your [AWS Credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) for a target AWS account using aws cli!

 ## How to use